-Alcohol addiction or alcoholism is often considered to be a ‘bad habit’ but it is rather a very serious mental health condition.
-Psychological, genetics and environmental factors play crucial roles in the development of the disease.
+Alcohol addiction or alcoholism is often considered to be a ‘bad habit’ but it is a serious mental health condition.
+Psychological, genetic, and environmental factors play crucial roles in the development of the disease.

-Alcohol problems arise from neurological changes which means that the behaviour patterns of the patient may not be in their control, much like any other mental health disorders.
+Alcohol problems arise from neurological changes which means that many of the behavioural patterns may not be in the patient’s control, like any other mental health disorders.

 Alcohol addiction is said to have occurred in an individual when they binge drink or consume heavy quantities of alcohol and have trouble staying sober for a long time.
-If a person suffers from social, relationship or workplace problems due to alcohol consumption, they must seek help through a rehabilitation Centre for alcohol to recover from the illness.
+If a person suffers from the social, relationship, or workplace problems due to alcohol consumption, they must seek help through a rehabilitation centre for alcohol to recover from the illness.

-Alcohol problems are very difficult to recognize.
-As opposed to substance abuse problems that are clearly visible among people, recognizing alcoholism is tough.
+Alcohol problems are very difficult to recognise.
+As opposed to substance abuse problems that are clearly visible among people, recognising alcoholism is tough.
 One of the primary reasons for such problems is the wide availability of alcohol and how it is an accepted social drink in many cultures.

 To diagnose a person with alcohol addiction, doctors need to understand whether the person wants to have a few drinks now and then or has a real problem.
 Here are some of the symptoms to look out for:

-The social consequences of alcoholism only worsen with time, hence the best way to treat someone of the diseases is by recognizing the early symptoms and committing them to get help.
+The social consequences of alcoholism only worsen with time, hence the best way to treat someone is by recognising the early symptoms and committing them to get help.

 Alcohol Use Disorder (AUD) or alcohol addiction can stem from a variety of factors.
 After long periods of heavy drinking, the brain of the individual starts to rely heavily on alcohol to produce certain chemicals.

-One of the main effects of drinking is neurochemical changes in the brain.
-It becomes difficult for the individual to quit alcohol leading to several alcohol withdrawal symptoms.
+One of the main effects of drinking is the neurochemical changes in the brain.
+It becomes difficult for the individual to quit alcohol, leading to several alcohol withdrawal symptoms.
 Here is how several factors play a role to give rise to serious cases of alcoholism:

 Genetics and physiology have a huge role to play in the development of alcoholism.
 According to recent studies, scientists have recognized as many as 21 genes in different chromosome regions that might be responsible for the development of alcohol addiction.
 If these genes are passed on to the younger generation in the family, then the chances of developing alcoholism later in life can increase substantially.

 Apart from genetics certain chemicals in the brain can increase the possibilities of alcohol abuse.
-Some individuals can limit their consumption of alcohol but for others with a different physiological composition of the brain, it can produce an impulse to keep going.
+Some individuals can limit their consumption of alcohol.
+But for those with a different physiological composition of the brain, it can produce an impulse to keep going.

-Scientists have found that there are certain environmental factors that can also influence and individual drinking habits and develop alcohol problems.
-Some of the factors might be their proximity to stores and pubs, being economically affluent and coming from families and friend groups that consider drinking as a relaxing pastime.
+Scientists have found that there are certain environmental factors that can also influence an individual’s drinking habits and cause them to develop alcohol problems.
+Some of the factors might be their proximity to stores and pubs, being economically affluent, and coming from families and friend groups that consider drinking as a relaxing pastime.

-Children who have been a victim of alcohol abuse very early age are susceptible to developing the same alcohol problems as adults.
+People who have been a victim of alcohol abuse at an early age are susceptible to developing the same alcohol problems as adults.

-Different individuals deal with their life situations differently, their coping mechanisms are different from each other and also depends on the current situation and environment.
+Different individuals deal with their life situations differently.
+Their coping mechanisms differ and depend on the current situation and environment.

 As alcohol tends to bring pleasure to the brain and the effects of drinking seems to calm the nerves, people might depend on it to cope with anxiety, stress and depression.

-Various risk factors might contribute to the individual developing alcohol addiction later in life.
-Having these risk factors in life does not necessarily mean that the person will develop alcohol addiction but in most of the cases, it tends to stem from these particular social aspects listed below:
+Various risk factors might contribute to the individual developing alcohol addiction in life.
+Having these risk factors in life does not necessarily mean that the person will develop alcohol addiction but they can increase the probability.
+They are as follows::

 Effects of Alcohol Addiction on Family